ErickLuizA/flutter-github-search/README.md

 ## :clipboard: Description

-github_search a app to search people in github built with flutter
+github_search is a app to search people in github built with flutter

 ## :building_construction: Technologies